ruggeri/tech-notes/randos/aaronson.md

 computer to solve it in polytime.
 Though I'm not sure what that means, since these problems aren't asymptotic in size.

+I think he means this: proofs can be checked by a computer program; in fact, it can be done in polytime.
+If `P=NP`, then it is possible to produce proofs in polytime.
+What's the input size?
+I guess it's the description of the problem.
+The decision problem is whether a proof exists with under `n` symbols.

+I guess that means, provided that there exists a relatively short proof, we can "prove" this by running the decision machine if `P=NP`.
+Of course, we have no idea of the constant factors.
+BTW: the machine itself, and the history of its internal states, represents a proof of the statement.
+And the length of such a proof is polynomial in the input.

 It's easy to construct an NP-Complete problem; take a polynomial-time TM description; we want to know whether there is any input of length `n` that causes the machine to accept.
 This is clearly NP, as we can